USAJOBS/ATP-Support/campaigns/set-up.md

 section: campaigns
 category: campaigns
 sidenav: campaigns-setup
-title: How do I set up a campaign?
+title: How to create a campaign
 ---

 To set up a campaign, go to “Campaigns” in the top navigation and then click “Add a Campaign”.